rats-endorsements-distribution/draft-howard-rats-coserv/draft-howard-rats-coserv.md

 A CoSERV data object always contains a query.
 When CoSERV is used to express a result set, the query is retained alongside the result set that was yielded by that query.
 This allows consumers to verify a match between the query that was sent to the producer, and the query that was subsequently returned with the result set.
-Such verification is useful because it mitigates against security threats arising from any untrusted infrastructure or intermediaries that might reside between the producer and the consumer.
+Such verification is useful because it mitigates security threats arising from any untrusted infrastructure or intermediaries that might reside between the producer and the consumer.
-An example of this is caching.
+An example of this is caching in HTTP {{STD98}} and CoAP {{RFC7252}}.
 It might be expensive to compute the result set for a query, which would make caching desirable.
 However, if caching is managed by an untrusted intermediary, then there is a risk that such an untrusted intermediary might return incorrect results, either accidentally or maliciously.
 Pairing the original query with each result set provides an end-to-end contract between the consumer and producer, mitigating such risks.